Adi Badri, Haryana

 Adi Badri, also Sri Sarasvati Udgam Tirath, is a tourist site of archaeological, religious and ecological significance in a forest area in the foothills of the Sivalik Hills in Bhabar area, situated in northern part of Yamunanagar district, of the north Indian state of Haryana.
-The Adi Badri Mandir dedicated to one of the Roops of Vishnu has been highly revered for millennias.
-The head priest at the Adi Badri temple has information about the mandir being 5129 years old.
-The Mandir's art & architecture reflects ancient Pahari style.
 There are remains of many Buddhist stupas and monasteries, which are about 1500–2000 years old, and there is also a group of Hindu temples from the 9th century.
 Based on the multiple archaeological excavations undertaken here, archaeologists have sent the proposal to Archaeological Survey of India (ASI) to include this site in the list of protected heritage site.
 Several popular annual festivals are held here, including the five day long National Saraswati Festival in January, Adi Badri Akha Teej Mela in Vaisakh around April–May, week-long Adi Badri-Kapal Mochan Kartik Purnima religious mela around November.

 Adi Badri, often related to the Saraswati River, is one of the most ancient Vedic religious site in Haryana, along with 48 kos parikrama of Kurukshetra, Dhosi Hill and Kapal Mochan.
 The Somb river passing through here is considered by some to follow the course of the Rig Vedic Sarasvati river.
 It lies in the ecosensitive zone of Kalesar National Park.
 Adi Badri Vatika herbal park developed by the state's forests department also lies here.

 Adi Badri Heritage Board was formed by the state govt to develop the area and to revive the sacred Sarasvati river, and also owing to its religious, ecological and tourism significance and potential.

 Location and nearby attractions

 Adi Badri can be reached from Jagadhri by a 40 km long all-weather road via Bilaspur, Haryana.
 The nearest village is Kathgarh, which is situated 2 km southwest from Adi Badri.

 Kapal Mochan on Jagadhari road is an ancient place of pilgrimage for both Hindus and Sikhs, 17 km north-east of Jagadhari town, on the Bilaspur road in Yamuna Nagar district.

 Nearby Bilaspur, Haryana (not to be confused with Bilaspur, Himachal Pradesh) in Yamuna Nagar District which takes its name from the corrupted form of "Vyas Puri", was the ashram of Ved Vyasa rishi where he wrote the Mahabharta on the banks of Sarasvati river near Adi Badri where Sarasvati river leaves Himalayas and enters the plains.

 Lohgarh was established as capital of Sikh empire of Banda Singh Bahadur in 1710.

+A Glass Bridge Skywalk is planned here, see also List of Glass Bridge Skywalks in India.